mutagen-io/mutagen/README.md

 Mutagen is a cross-platform, continuous, bidirectional file synchronization utility designed to be simple, robust, and performant.
 It is designed for use in remote development.
-It can operate locally or over SSH.
+It can synchronize locally or over SSH.

 ## Status